Community & Outreach

 Cappella Nova’s Community & Outreach programme is developed by a team of three key personnel.

-Workshop and Masterclass direction has included the Moscow Conservatoire (for student choral directors), the Universities of Aberdeen, Abertay and Nottingham, and many other organisations and venues ranging from the Early Music Forum of Scotland to the Sage Gateshead.
-As Director of Music at the University of Strathclyde, Alan’s research interests are centred on the holistic benefits of group-singing activities.
+Masterclass direction has included the Moscow Conservatoire (for student choral directors) and the Mentoring of Apprentice Conductors for the Association of British Choral Directors.
+He has led Workshops for the Universities of Aberdeen, Abertay and Nottingham, and other organisations including the Early Music Fora of Scotland and of North East England.
+As a postgraduate student at the University of Strathclyde, Alan’s research interests centred on the holistic benefits of group-singing activities.

 Rebecca Tavener (soprano)